betaflight/betaflight/docs/Inflight Adjustments.md

 A single 2/3/4/5/6/x position switch can be used to make one 3 position switch adjust one setting at a time.

 Any combination of switches and pots can be used.
 So you could have 6 POS switch.

-Settings are not saved automatically, connect a GUI, refresh and save or save using stick position when disarmed.
-Powering off without saving will discard the adjustments.

-Settings can be saved when disarmed using stick positions: Throttle Low, Yaw Left, Pitch Low, Roll Right.

 #### Adjustment switches